Benchling-Open-Source/allotropy/docs/tutorial.md

 This will create 4 files in the directory `src/parsers/example_wayland_yutani`

+- `example_weyland_yutani_reader.py` contains a reader class to parse the input file.
-- `example_weyland_yutani_structure.py` defines the classes that represent the data we pull from our CSV files.
+- `example_weyland_yutani_structure.py` defines functions that convert the raw data from our CSV files into dataclasses that the schema mapper can use to produce ASM.
 - `example_weyland_yutani_parser.py` contains code to read CSV file and produce objects of those classes.
 - `constants.py` contains constants specific to these classes.
 - an empty `__init__.py` file identifies this directory as a sub-package to Python.